dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

     apostates?
 - where to put this?

 We spend our life being defined by things we don't understand.
-And several decades into their lives, few people understand the forces at work defining every decision they make, outlining their choices and forming the semiotic basis of every thought they have.
+And Several decades into their lives, few people understand the forces at work defining every decision they make, outlining their choices and forming the semiotic basis of every thought they have.